We all do our best to avoid it, but sometimes small businesses and the self-employed can end up with a penalty from HMRC.

 If you make a mistake on your tax return, it's possible to amend it after filing (within a certain time frame).
 However HMRC does issue penalties for inaccuracies as a result of carelessness, or if you try to conceal your tax liability deliberately.

 Read our guide to how to amend your tax return for more information.

 We all know that sometimes the unexpected happens and life events can send us off course.
 That’s why HMRC details what it deems a ‘reasonable excuse’ for late filing or payment.

 If you receive a penalty, there’s a chance you'll be able to appeal if there were extenuating circumstances that prevented you from filing your tax return on time.

 Your case will be considered on an individual basis, and HMRC will still want to see that you took reasonable care to meet your tax obligations.

-The government has announced that they will consider the coronavirus pandemic as a reasonable excuse for late filing.
 You can also set up a payment plan if you need more time to pay.

 To appeal against the £100 fine for filing your Self Assessment tax return late, you first need to have either filed your return or told HMRC you don’t need to complete one.